 based on size of file in cache).
 I waited 15-20 minutes and no recovery seemed

 Could this be a problem with MetaCat or Apache?

-#4 Updated by Dan Higgins almost 17 years ago
+#4 Updated by Dan Higgins over 17 years ago

 This problem with large data sets is apparently linked to the alternate

 HTTPClient package being used in Morpho.
 If one removes that code to sets the